fossadev/fossabot-docs/docs/commands/custom-commands.md

 ![cmdname](../../static/img/commands/cmdname.png)

 Response is what you would like to be sent to chat.
-This can include normal text but also utilize [Variables](../variables/variables-intro):
+This can include normal text but also utilize variables:

 ![response](../../static/img/commands/response.png)